thewca/wca-regulations/wca-regulations.md

         - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
         - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
 - A4) Starting the solve:
     - A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
-The competitor's palms must be facing down, and located on the side of the timer that is closer to them.
+The competitor's palms must be facing down, and located on the side of the timer that is closer to the competitor.
 Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
 Penalty: time penalty (+2 seconds).
     - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing their hands from the timer (thus starting the timer).
         - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: time penalty (+2 seconds).